Q.1 Why didn’t the writer and his uncle think it wrong to outwit the grandfather’s violence and rigor?

-Or Describe the strict atmosphere of the Grandfather house.
+Or Describe the strict atmosphere of the Grandfather’s house.

-The writer in the beginning of the essay points out that he had “Something in himself” which he gradually conquered during his life.
-This something was the unknown fear of his grandfather who was stout, energetic and strict disciplinarian.
+The writer at the beginning of the essay points out that he had “Something in himself” which he gradually conquered during his life.
+This something was the unknown fear of his grandfather who was a stout, energetic, and strict disciplinarian.

 The grandfather was a disciplined man.
 He also maintained it in his house.
-For example none was allowed to eat between meals.
+For example, none was allowed to eat between meals.
 Breakfast was served at 9 am and diner at 4 p.m. the stable door was locked at 8 p.m.
-No body could go out after that.
+Nobody could go out after that.
 Children had to be in formal dress.
-Such things caused uneasiness among the children that.
+Such things caused uneasiness among the children.

 His uncles sometimes broke the discipline but Yeats never did so for the fear of being punished.
 He remained under constant fear and nervousness besides this fact he was never treated harshly or punished.
 Yeats did not like that the rules should be applied equally to the elders and the younger.
 The Grandfather must have realized that the children needed a little freedom every now and then.

 This is why Yeats says, “Indeed I remember little of childhood but its pains” and “my miseries were not made by others but were a part of my own mind.”
 He felt very lonely and had unknown fears.
 However, his fears of childhood vanished as he grew up.
 He was growing happier with every year of life as though gradually conquering something in himself.
 So he had developed a psychological fear.
 240

 Q.3 Justify the space and detail devoted to yeast grandparents.